BingoPlus Foundation expands mental healthcare access

 The helpline combines two existing initiatives: LoveYourself’s Embrace Virtual Hub, providing immediate and confidential online support, and BingoPlus Foundation’s KalusuganPLUS, which offers community-based mental health training for first responders in Cebu and General Santos.

-The partnership is supported by a renewed ₱500,000 commitment from BingoPlus Foundation to fund telehealth associate training and operations for the EmbracePLUS hub.
+The partnership is supported by a renewed P500,000 commitment from BingoPlus Foundation to fund telehealth associate training and operations for the EmbracePLUS hub.

 Beyond immediate crisis support, BingoPlus Foundation is expanding long-term mental health assistance by partnering with Bridges of Hope, the largest network of private rehabilitation and recovery centers in the Philippines, with over 15 facilities across Luzon and Visayas.